sfigg/commercialization-public/manufacture/desktop/deploy-windows-using-full-flash-update--ffu.md

     To see command line options for capturing FFUs, run `dism /capture-ffu /?` or see [DISM Image Management Command-Line Options](dism-image-management-command-line-options-s14.md).
 Note that you shouldn't have to specify a PlatformID when capturing a desktop image.

     The following command captures an FFU image of PhysicalDrive0 called WinOEM.ffu.
-The /name and /description arguments allow you to set information about your image. /name is required, /description is optional.
+The /name and /description arguments allow you to set information about your image.
+This information is displayed when you use `dism /get-imageinfo`. /name is required, /description is optional.

     ```
     DISM.exe /capture-ffu /imagefile=e:\WinOEM.ffu /capturedrive=\\.\PhysicalDrive0 /name:disk0 /description:"Windows 10 FFU"